Presenting Mediasoup Horizontal

 instance in addition to the remote ones.

-When adding a Remote Mediasoup Connection
+When adding a Remote Mediasoup Client

 object to the Mediasoup-Horizontal